xjtu-enre/DiTU-ICSE2026/README.md

 > [!WARNING]
 > This step could be time-consuming depending on the repository size and whether SSD or HDD are you using.
-> 1. CodeFuse-Query has an 1 hour multdown threshold hard-coded for database generation;
+> 1. CodeFuse-Query has an 1 hour meltdown threshold hard-coded for database generation;
 > 2. You are highly suggested to use an SSD to store code repositories and generated databases.
 </details>